What a unique island! Between nature and architecture, there’s no time to get bored.

 We did a lot of walking on the island.
 But our favorite is actually one of the easiest: Montana Cuervo.

-Located in the Lanzarote Volcanoes Natural Park (around Timanfaya), it is easily accessible by road.
+Located in Lanzarote’s Volcanoes Natural Park (around Timanfaya), it’s easily accessible by road.

-First, you’ll walk across the entire volcano, with a breathtaking view of a well-preserved cone.
+You first walk facing the entire volcano, with a breathtaking view of a well-preserved cone.
 All around you, there’s lava in various forms.
-Panels help you understand the landscape around you and the volcano’s geological history.
+Signs help you understand the landscape around you and the volcano’s geological history.

-Allow 1 to 2 hours, depending on the length of your visit and the number of photos you wish to take.
+Allow 1 to 2 hours, depending on the length of the tour and the number of photos you want to take.

 There’s no shade, so bring water and wear good shoes.